-The Company's other Canadian operations are composed of its contract operations management, consulting and group purchasing operations.
-Through our Extendicare Assist division, we provide management and consulting services to third-party owners; and through our SGP Purchasing Partner Network division, we offer cost-effective purchasing contracts to other senior care providers for food, capital equipment, furnishings, cleaning and nursing supplies, and office products.
+The Company's other Canadian operations are composed of its contract services, consulting and group purchasing divisions.
+Through our Extendicare Assist division, we provide contract services and consulting to third parties; and through our SGP Purchasing Partner Network division, we offer cost-effective purchasing contracts to other senior care providers for food, capital equipment, furnishings, cleaning and nursing supplies, and office products.